Updated Feb 19, 2026

 Built-In Compliance Features

 Adalo also simplifies compliance with app store requirements.
 It offers customizable privacy policy templates that align with your app's data usage, ensuring you meet Apple's and Google's transparency standards.
-If your app needs permissions for features like camera access or location tracking, Adalo includes built-in fields for adding the necessary explanations - eliminating the need for manual configuration edits.
+If your app needs permissions for features like camera access or location tracking, Adalo includes built-in fields for adding the necessary explanations—eliminating the need for manual configuration edits.

 The platform stays up-to-date with mandatory SDK requirements, including the iOS 26 update scheduled for April 2026.
-Additionally, Adalo uses built-in UI validators to ensure your app adheres to safety, performance, and design guidelines, helping you avoid common rejection issues.
-No-code developers using Adalo report 40% fewer app rejections thanks to these pre-submission tools.
-These features not only make the initial publishing process smoother but also simplify ongoing app maintenance.
+Additionally, Adalo uses built-in UI validators to ensure your app adheres to safety, performance, and design guidelines, helping you avoid common reasons for app rejection.

 Traditional Publishing vs. Adalo